 We have incurred significant losses and cumulative negative cash flows from operations since our founding in 2000.
-As of December 31, 2017, we had an accumulated deficit of \$582.3 million.
-To date, we have primarily financed our operations through the issuance and sale of our convertible preferred shares, our ordinary shares and the proceeds from long-term loans.
-As of December 31, 2017, we had received a total of \$717.2 million from the sale of our convertible preferred shares, including the sale of our Series J convertible preferred stock in 2015 for net proceeds of \$94.6 million, all of which were converted into our ordinary shares after the consummation of our IPO, and including \$157.5 million proceeds from our IPO including the exercise of the underwriters' overallotment option and the exercise of ordinary share warrants and options.
+As of December 31, 2018, we had an accumulated deficit of \$643.9 million.
+To date, we have primarily financed our operations through the issuance and sale of equity and the proceeds from long-term loans.